Tucker Maxon is a parent’s first choice for outstanding independent education for children Preschool through 5th grade.

-Tucker Maxon is a unique school where hearing impaired and typical hearing children learn together.
+Tucker Maxon is a unique school where deaf/hard of hearing and typical hearing children learn together.
 These two groups learn from each other.
-Learning alongside students who are hearing impaired, our typical hearing students learn to value differences and become strong communicators.
-Learning and playing alongside their typically hearing peers, our hearing impaired students learn to listen and talk from from their friends.
+Learning alongside students who are deaf and hard of hearing, our typical hearing students learn to value differences and become strong communicators.
+Learning and playing alongside their typically hearing peers, our deaf and hard of hearing students learn to listen and talk from from their friends.

 Tucker Maxon is an auditory-verbal school, which is another way of saying we teach all of our students to listen and talk.
 While we respect all forms of communication and a parent’s right to choose what is best for their child, sign language is not a part of our curriculum.